ministryofjustice/hmpps-restricted-patients-api/scripts/migrate-unknown.md

 ## Pre-requisites

-Obtain a copy of the spreadsheet containing these patients - currently named `15922 MHCS RP data no queries`.
-Export the worksheet `MHCS data included` as a CSV file and copy it into this directory with file name `unknown-patients.csv`.
+Obtain a copy of the spreadsheet containing these patients - currently named `RP no NOMIS`.
+Export the worksheet `mhcs_data_included` as a CSV file and copy it into this directory with file name `unknown-patients.csv`.

 The script needs a valid HMPPS-Auth token with role `ROLE_RESTRICTED_PATIENT_MIGRATION` and a NOMIS user in the `user_name` claim (achieved by adding `?username=<enter-username-here>` to the Access Token URL).

 The case note type/sub-type `MIGRATION`/`OBS_GEN` needs activating in production NOMIS.
 You can request this in the `#ask_prison_nomis` Slack channel, and when the migration is complete it should be turned off again.
+Once activated the case note type cache will need refreshing in prisonm-api - use command `kubectl rollout restart deployment/prison-api`.
+Once complete the case note type should be deactivated - make this request in `#ask_prison_nomis`.

 ## Method